Exabyte-io/materials-designer/README.md

 > git lfs install
 > ```

-Open http://localhost:3001 to view the application in the browser
+Open http://localhost:3001 to view the application in the browser.

-### From Docker

-See Docker Files section below.

 ## Development